coreos/docs/kubernetes/service-dependencies.md

 ### Example: Delaying pod startup

-One way we can solve the first example (waiting for a a caching service before starting our the application) is by creating an init container which runs and monitors for the caching Pod.
-Once the application's caching Pod is up and running the monitoring container exits and the main service begins running.
+One way to wait for a caching service before starting a primary application is by creating an init container to ping the caching Pod.
+Once the caching Pod is up and running, the cache checking container exits and the main Pod starts.

 Application `yaml` file: